Yaqub Aq Qoyunlu

 Yaqub b.
-Uzun Hasan (یعقوب بن اوزون حسن), commonly known as Sultan Ya'qub (سلطان یعقوب; Sultan Yaqub سلطان یعقوب) was the ruler of the Aq Qoyunlu from 1478 until his death on 24 December 1490.
+Uzun Hasan (یعقوب بن اوزون حسن), commonly known as Sultan Yaqub (سلطان یعقوب; Sultan Yaqub سلطان یعقوب) was the ruler of the Aq Qoyunlu from 1478 until his death on 24 December 1490.
 A son of Uzun Hasan, he became the ruler of the dynasty after the death of his brother Sultan Khalil.
-The borders of Aq Qoyunlu dynasty remained stable during his reign.
+The borders of the Aq Qoyunlu dynasty remained stable during his reign.
 In his book Tarikh-i Alam-ara-yi Amini, Fazlallah Khunji Isfahani praised him as a decent successor of Uzun Hasan.
 Ya'qub received praise from other historians for supporting poets and scientists.

 Origins

-Yaqub Beg was the son of Uzun Hassan and Seljuk Shah Khatun.
-He had an older full-brother, Khalil Mirza Beg, and a younger full-brother, Yusuf Beg.
+Yaqub Beg was the son of Uzun Hasan and Seljuk Shah Begum, a daughter of Kur Muhammad Bayandur.
+He had an older full brother, Khalil Mirza Beg, and a younger full brother, Yusuf Beg.
 On 6 January 1478, his father died and his brother Khalil proclaimed himself sultan.
 He exiled both of his brothers and killed his half-brother Maqsud Beg, son of Despina Khatun, a Byzantine princess.
-Another half-brother, Ughurlu Muhammad, son of Jan Khatun, escaped to Constantinople, to the court of the Ottoman Sultan Mehmed II, where he married his daughter Gevherhan Hatun.
+Another half-brother, Ughurlu Muhammad, whose mother was a daughter of Dawlatshah Beg Bulduqani-Mardasi, escaped to Constantinople, to the court of the Ottoman Sultan Mehmed II, where he married his daughter Gevherhan Hatun.
 This caused civil war to break out between Khalil and his family.
 On 15 June 1478, Yaqub defeated his brother, executed him and proclaimed himself the new sultan.

 Reign

 At the outset of his reign, Ya'qub faced a revolt from the Bayandur princes Alwand Beg and Kusa Haji in Shiraz and Isfahan respectively, but both revolts were crushed.
 The biggest revolt during his reign was that of Shaykh Haydar, the father of Ismail I, which resulted in the death of Haydar.
-In 1480, Qaitbay, the Mamluk sultan of Egypt, sent an army under his Pechenegs commander Yashbak al-Zahiri to invade Diyar Bakr.
+In 1480, Qaitbay, the Mamluk sultan of Egypt, sent an army under his commander Yashbak al-Zahiri to invade Diyar Bakr.
 Ya'qub consequently sent an army under Bayindir Beg, Sulayman Beg Bijan and Sufi Khalil Beg Mawsilu to counter the army.
 The two forces clashed in November of the same year, which resulted in an Aq Qoyunlu triumph and capture of Yashbak al-Zahiri, who was executed a few days later.
 In the same year, Ya'qub's forces defeated and killed Balish Beg, the commander-in-chief of Syria, who had attempted to conquer Diyar Bakr.